I love how some of my posts from 2007 still generate regular comments, such as this question today about software for creating a portfolio.

 If you’re trying to plan or create a portfolio, check out April Hayman’s very thorough series on creating an instructional design portfolio:

 April’s CMS post only addresses WordPress and Joomla.
 Those are both good choices (my portfolio was built in WordPress), but there are many more out there.
-(Update 2/28/12: My original portfolio was a single page in my blog, which is archived here.
-My current portfolio is on my business website.
-Both are built in WordPress but with a different format if you are interested in the comparison.)

 - Helen Barrett has created her portfolio in many tools so you can compare the options.